 - Not exceed 3 pages, 12-point font, including endorsing entities or names.
 Shorter proposals are encouraged.
 Endorsing names and entities must be included within the 3-page limit.

 - Proposal must include the name and contact information of the person who will present the proposal in the two plenaries.

-All primary proponents should plan to present and speak on behalf of the amendment or resolution at the digital plenary.
+All primary proponents should plan to present and speak on behalf of the amendment or resolution at the virtual plenary.
 If they will not be present, proponents should notify the Resolutions Committee and appoint an alternate delegate to present and answer questions during the plenary.

 Note: Amendments from the floor are not accepted, so people objecting to proposals should speak with proponents well in advance of the plenaries to see if they are willing to amend their own proposals before they come to the plenary floor.